Hodge level for weighted complete intersections: Bounds for Hodge numbers

-\item[(ii)] If $d=3$, then $X$ is a complete intersection of $s$ quadrics and $k-s$ cubics in~\mbox{$\P\cong\P^N$}. \end{itemize} \end{lemma} \begin{proof} One has $a_i\le d$ for all $0\le i\le N$ by Lemma~\ref{lemma:a-vs-d}.
-Since $X$ is not an intersection with a linear cone, we see that $a_i\neq d$ for all $0\le i\le N$.
-In particular, if $d=2$, then we have $a_i=1$ for all $0\le i\le N$, which proves assertion~(i).
+\item[(ii)] If ${d_X}=3$, then $X$ is a complete intersection of ${s_X}$ quadrics and $k-{s_X}$ cubics in~\mbox{$\P\cong\P^N$}. \end{itemize} \end{lemma} \begin{proof} One has $a_i\le {d_X}$ for all $0\le i\le N$ by Lemma~\ref{lemma:a-vs-d}.
+Since $X$ is not an intersection with a linear cone, we see that $a_i\neq {d_X}$ for all $0\le i\le N$.
+In particular, if ${d_X}=2$, then we have $a_i=1$ for all $0\le i\le N$, which proves assertion~(i).

-Now suppose that $d=3$.
-If for some $i$ one has $a_i=2$, then one must have $d_1=2$ by Lemma~\ref{lemma:a-vs-d}.
+Now suppose that ${d_X}=3$.
+Let $d$ be the minimum of the degrees of the defining equations of $X$.
+If for some $i$ one has $a_i=2$, then one must have $d=2$ by Lemma~\ref{lemma:a-vs-d}.
 This again means that $X$ is an intersection with a linear cone, which is not the case by assumption.
 Thus $a_i=1$ for all $0\le i\le N$, which proves assertion~(ii). \end{proof}